jaredly/jerd/docs/Roadmap.md

   - hm maybe I need types to have named arguments? hmmmm yeah I mean I think that would be nice actually.
 But that would mean a change to the ... hashing ... whatsit? or wait the hash needs to not care about the name ... but it still means a little bit of a change.
   ... ok I can put that off, and say "only do names if it's a term reference, it's fine"

+Ok, I'm playing around with 2d sdfs, and ... i really want arrays.
+... and maybe this will require like a whole new type? hmmmm so I might want a meta-type that's like "ArrayLiteral", similar to "AmbiguousNumeral" so that we can withhold judgement about whether it's going to be a FixedArray or a normal Array.

+Does that mean it's time to bring back type inference?

+- [ ] ugh I need `Loc`s to include filenames, so that I handle prelude better.

 ### OpenGL Bonanza
 - [x] make a play / stop / restart / record hover overlay dealio.
 With a cog that opens config for the recording.
   - oh maybe a time slider too?
 If we establish what the periodicity of the thing is.